It’s All about the Feet

 Foot Circles and Points with Therabands

 Many foot problems happen because of the limited range of motion or flexibility in the ankle and surrounding muscles.
-The simple, restorative Foot Points and Circles as described in one of my previous articles will create more movement in your ankles and bigger range of motion.
+The simple, restorative Foot Points and Circles will create more movement in your ankles and bigger range of motion.
 To bring this exercise a bit further and work with some resistance, take a Theraband (or any resistance band of your choice) and loop it around your foot.
 Pull on the band to create enough challenging tension, and do 20 points and flexes, followed by 20 circles clockwise, and 20 circles counter clockwise.
 You will definitely feel the muscles working.
 Then repeat for the other foot.
 If you find one foot much weaker, repeat on the weaker side one more time, until you get both sides evenly strong.

 Occasionally, you may want to walk around barefoot or in minimalist footwear, so you would exercise the muscles in your feet during body movement.
 You will feel the ground differently; you will create a new sense of balance and develop a light foot strike, which will help you to move lighter on the tennis court.